FBI raids offices, home of Trump’s personal lawyer

 Trump reacted with unusually harsh language to news of the raid.

-s a disgraceful situation.
+“Its a disgraceful situation.
 It’s a total witch hunt.
-I’ve been saying it for a long time," Trump said at the opening of a meeting with military and national security advisers to discuss Syria.s probe, to end it, or Trump could fire Rosenstein if he refuses.
+I’ve been saying it for a long time," Trump said at the opening of a meeting with military and national security advisers to discuss Syria.

 Asked whether he would fire Mueller, Trump said, "Well, I think it’s a disgrace what’s going on.
 We’ll see what happens."

-Trump cannot fire Mueller directly, but he could order Deputy Attorney General Rod Rosenstein, who oversees the special counsel
+Trump cannot fire Mueller directly, but he could order Deputy Attorney General Rod Rosenstein, who oversees the special counsels probe, to end it, or Trump could fire Rosenstein if he refuses.

 In a Tweet, Senate Democratic leader Chuck Schumer warned Trump against interfering.